Control System Classes

 |

-LTI is a parent class to linear time-invariant (LTI) system objects. |
+Parent class for linear time-invariant system objects. |

 |